Farouk-Muda/World-Insights-Data/README.md

 Listed below are the datasets used in this project:

-[CITY](https://github.com/Farouk-Muda/World/blob/main/city.csv) :The city dataset contains thousands of rows and includes the following columns:
+[CITY](https://github.com/Farouk-Muda/World/blob/main/city.csv) : The city dataset contains thousands of rows and includes the following columns:
 - ID: A unique identifier for each city.
 - Name: The name of the city.
 - CountryCode: The code representing the country of the city.